KratosMultiphysics/CoSimIO/docs/model_part/model_part_c.md

     connectivity // Connectivity information, i.e. Ids of nodes that the element has );
 ```
+Note: Node and Element Ids start with 1 (0 is not accepted).

 Use the following functions to get the number of nodes and elements:
 ```c